What Is Business Class vs. First Class on International Flights?

 Hand and Foot

 The first thing you notice in any business class cabin is the staff-to-passenger ratio -- on average, about one crew member per six to eight passengers.
 This ensures that travelers draw the attention of staff upon request.
 In first class, this ratio is closer to four passengers per crew member, and while crew members train arduously to serve in both classes, only the best serve first class passengers.
-Both classes serve fine food, but first class commonly cooks the competition, serving multi-course meals and pairings designed by celebrity chefs like Gordon Ramsay with Singapore Airlines.
-The food and drinks are complimentary in both cabins, but only in first can you order a la carte and at any time you please.
+Both classes serve fine food, but the first class product commonly cooks the competition, serving multi-course meals and pairings designed by celebrity chefs like Gordon Ramsay with Singapore Airlines.
+The food and drinks are complimentary in both premium cabins, but only in first can you order a la carte and at any time you please.

 What Is It Worth?